StatCan/aaw-developer-docs/docs/features/object-storage/blobcsi.md

 # Architecture Design

-For more context on the blob-csi system as a whole (from deployment of infrastructure to azure containers), see the attached diagram below
+For more context on the blob-csi system as a whole (from deployment of infrastructure to azure containers), see the attached diagram below:

 ```
 - Legend:
   - Line types: